longnca/quick-tutorials/docker/docker.md

 **Congratulations!** Now you have Docker installed and running on your Windows machine.
 You can start using it to containerize applications, including databases, data processing tools, and more.

-## Using Docker on Windows:
+## Using Docker on Windows

 - **Docker CLI**: Use Docker commands in your terminal to pull images, run containers, and manage Docker.
 - **Docker Compose**: Docker Desktop includes Docker Compose for defining and running multi-container Docker applications.
 - **Docker Desktop Dashboard**: Provides a simple interface to manage your containers, images, networks, and volumes.

-## Basic Docker Commands
+## Basic Docker commands
 - `docker pull [image]`: Pulls an image from Docker Hub.
 - `docker run [image]`: Runs a container from an image.
 - `docker ps`: Lists running containers.
 - `docker images`: Lists images that are locally stored with the Docker engine.
 - `docker stop [container-id]`: Stops a running container.

-## Best Practices for Using Docker on Windows
+## Best practices for using Docker on Windows

 - Regularly update Docker to the latest version to get new features, bug fixes, and security patches.
 - Use **Docker Volumes** for persistent data storage.
 - Be aware of the differences between Linux and Windows containers, especially if you are developing cross-platform applications.
 - Utilize **Docker Compose** for managing multi-container applications.

-## How to run a container from a single image:
+## How to run a container from a single image

 **Credit:** Everything in this section is pasted from Docker Desktop's walkthrough instruction.
 All the screenshots are mine.